Obesity (severe overweight)

 How does obesity develop?

-Obesity can also develop in childhood or adolescence.
-It is particularly difficult for people who are already obese when young to lose weight later in life.
+It is particularly difficult for people who have been obese since they were children or adolescents to lose weight later in life.

 Why is high blood pressure dangerous?